PvHoang1002/book-narrator-with-aws-polly/content/2.prerequisite/2.4.create-lambda-function/_index.md

 #### Create function **_text-to-speech-converter_**

-Now, we are going to create a Lambda function to listen to events from the newly created **_input-bucket-for-polly_** and from there perform the necessary tasks with AWS Polly.
+Now, we are going to create a Lambda function to listen to events from the newly created **_input-bucket-for-polly_** and from there perform the necessary tasks with **AWS Polly**.

 1. Go to [AWS Lambda](https://aws.amazon.com/lambda/).
    ![choose-lambda](/images/create-lambda/choose-lambda.png)